 If these qualifying shipments are not delivered or are damaged in the process, you will need to file a claim with USPS.

 You will need to create or login to your USPS account.
 Then, you will file a claim directly with them.
 Go to USPS.com to get started.

 If you have purchased additional insurance via ShippingEasy, you will need to file a claim with our insurance partner, Shipsurance.
 Learn how to file a claim with Shipsurance.

 Gather these documents:

 Adhere to the following timeframe for filing a claim:

-- For international shipments, claims must be filed within the following time limits:
+For international shipments, you must file claims within the following time limits: